02.03.2018 - General

 Check your tyres and window wipers before heading off.
 Make sure you have plenty of de-icer washer fluid to keep your windshield clean.
 If you do not feel they are adequate for the weather conditions, avoid taking an unnecessary journey.
 A great tip for cleaning a really greasy windshield is to pour a Coke over it – works a treat!
 Once all the snow is gone it’s a good idea to wash the car as soon as possible to remove the salt which can corrode the paintwork if left on.

 Although the snow is causing treacherous conditions out on the roads and rails across the county, it does look extremely pretty!
-If you have any snow photos, please share them with us, we would love to see them!
+If you have any snow photos, please share them with our Keat Farm team, we would love to see them!